tardate/LittleArduinoProjects/README.md

-# 593 Little Electronics and Arduino Projects
+# 594 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [25 Pounder Field Gun and Quad](./Kraft/25pdr) - Building the Airfix 1:76 scale 25 Pounder Field Gun and Quad A01305.
-No electronics in this one yet.
+> Latest addition:sparkles: [I-16 and I-58](./Kraft/i16i58) - Building the Tamiya 1:700 I-16 & I-58 waterline kit 31453.
+No electronics in this one yet - more an experiment in rust and water effects.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),